-Defense Attorney for Traveling to Meet a Minor in Crestview
+Defense Attorneys for Traveling to Meet a Minor in Crestview

 Law enforcement agencies routinely band together and set up sting operations to target adults seeking out minors for sex.
 All of the communication between the defendant and the undercover officer is recorded and transcribed.
 If you were caught up in such a sting, you are looking at a serious felony charge.
-To give yourself the best chance of staying out of prison, you need an experienced Crestview criminal defense lawyer on your side.
+To give yourself the best chance of staying out of prison, you need experienced Crestview criminal defense lawyers on your side.

 My name is Tim Flaherty.
 I’ve been a defense attorney for traveling to meet a minor in Crestview and throughout Okaloosa County since 2001.
 Brandy Merrifield is my partner.
-We would be glad to help you, so give me a call at (850) 243-6097.
-No matter what you are accused of, I won’t judge you, I’ll defend you.
+We would be glad to help you, so give us a call at (850) 398-8098.
+No matter what you are accused of, we won’t judge you, we’ll defend you.

 What does the State have to prove with a charge of Traveling to Meet a Minor for Sexual Activity in Crestview?